top of page

 n is a popular choice on business and tech sites.
 It's also a good font for creating page titles with im

-Jazz Patrol is a jazz/fusion group which began as an extension of my involvement many years ago with the piano based "Jazz Patrol", an electric keyboard based quartet in Long Island., NY It is comprised of four seasoned musicians: Eric Braverman on Drums; Gene Torres on bass; Nick Stefanacci on Sax; and myself.
-The music is in the classic jazzrock/fusion style and serves as a platform for the various member's original music.
+Jazz Patrol was a jazz/fusion group which began as an extension of my involvement many years ago with the piano based "Jazz Patrol", an electric keyboard based quartet in Long Island., NY This version of the group was comprised of four seasoned musicians: Eric Braverman on Drums; Tony Ventura and Gene Torres on bass; Nick Stefanacci on Sax; and myself.
+The music was in the classic jazzrock/fusion style and served as a platform for the various member's original music.
+An album entitled Leeward Motion was made at the time.

 For more information about the group please check out the Jazz Patrol YouTube group.
-Their CD, Leeward Motion is available from Amazon or Apple Music.at http://www.jazzpatrol.com.
+Their CD, Leeward Motion is available from Amazon or Apple Music.

 Fuse Patrol Logo.webp